diegoquintanilha/ProceduralPollock/README.md

 The generated images look like abstract expressionistic art, somewhat resembling to the style of Jackson Pollock, hence the name of the project.

 This project uses a custom PRNG (see `src/RandFS.h`) to procedurally generate a function that receives as input the X and Y coordinates of each pixel, along with the time, and outputs an RGB value for that pixel.
 From the given seed, it uses different techniques to compose primitive mathematical formulas and generate a single function.
-This function is then incorporated into a pixel shader, compiled, and rendered on the window.
+This function is then incorporated into a HLSL pixel shader, compiled, and rendered on the window.

 This technique was originally proposed in the paper [Hash Visualization: a New Technique to improve Real-World Security](https://users.ece.cmu.edu/~adrian/projects/validation/validation.pdf) by Adrian Perrig and Dawn Song.
 This project is just one possible implementation of the general idea outlined in the paper.